Nick-Anthony1/chat-completions/README.md

 # chat-completions
+Basic interface for the OpenAI chat completions API with basic context pruning to manage longer conversations
 ## Instructions to run
 Create a .env file with your OpenAI API key and embeddings model of choice